chadac/golang/src/runtime/HACKING.md

 "g0" stack because it's implemented as a stub G) and, on Unix platforms, a *signal stack* (also known as the M's "gsignal" stack).
-System and signal stacks cannot grow, but are large enough to execute runtime and cgo code (8K in a pure Go binary; system-allocated in a cgo binary).
+System and signal stacks cannot grow, but are large enough to execute runtime and cgolang code (8K in a pure Go binary; system-allocated in a cgolang binary).

-Runtime code often temporarily switches to the system stack using `systemstack`, `mcall`, or `asmcgocall` to perform tasks that must not be preempted, that must not grow the user stack, or that switch user goroutines.
+Runtime code often temporarily switches to the system stack using `systemstack`, `mcall`, or `asmcgolangcall` to perform tasks that must not be preempted, that must not grow the user stack, or that switch user golangroutines.
 Code running on the system stack is implicitly non-preemptible and the garbage collector does not scan system stacks.
 While running on the system stack, the current user stack is not used for execution.